 Each difference attributable to a reportable transaction must be separately stated and adequately disclosed.
-A partnership will be considered to have separately stated and adequately disclosed a reportable transaction on line 10 if the partnership sequentially numbers each Form 8886 and lists by statement number (shown on line A of Form 8886) on the supporting schedule for line 10 each sequentially numbered reportable transaction and the amounts required for line 10, columns (a) through (d).
+A partnership will be considered to have separately stated and adequately disclosed a reportable transaction on line 10 if the partnership sequentially numbers each Form 8886 and lists by statement number (shown on line A of Form 8886) on the supporting statement for line 10 each sequentially numbered reportable transaction and the amounts required for line 10, columns (a) through (d).

-Instead of satisfying the requirements of the preceding paragraph, a partnership will be considered to have separately stated and adequately disclosed a reportable transaction if the partnership attaches a supporting schedule that provides the following for each reportable transaction:
+Instead of satisfying the requirements of the preceding paragraph, a partnership will be considered to have separately stated and adequately disclosed a reportable transaction if the partnership attaches a supporting statement that provides the following for each reportable transaction.

-- 1. A description of the reportable transaction disclosed on Form 8886 for which amounts are reported on line 10; - 2.
-The name and reportable transaction number, if applicable, as reported on lines 1a and 1c, respectively, of Form 8886; and - 3.
+- 1. A description of the reportable transaction disclosed on Form 8886 for which amounts are reported on line 10. - 2.
+The name and reportable transaction or tax shelter registration number, if applicable, as reported on lines 1a and 1c, respectively, of Form 8886. - 3.
 The type of reportable transaction (that is, listed transaction, confidential transaction, transaction with contractual protection, etc.) as reported on line 2 of Form 8886.

-If a transaction is a listed transaction described in Regulations section 1.6011-4(b)(2), the description also must include the published guidance number shown on line 3 of Form 8886.
+If a transaction is a listed transaction described in Regulations section 1.6011-4(b)(2), the description must also include the published guidance number shown on line 3 of Form 8886.
 In addition, if the reportable transaction involves an investment in the transaction through another entity such as a partnership, the description must include the name and EIN (if applicable) of that entity as reported on line 5 of Form 8886.

 Example 13.
-Partnership J is a calendar year partnership that was required to file Schedule M-3 for its 2007 tax year and is required to file Schedule M-3 for its 2008 tax year.
-J incurred seven different abandonment losses during its 2008 tax year.
-One loss of \$12 million results from a reportable transaction described in Regulations section 1.6011-4(b)(5), another loss of \$5 million results from a reportable transaction described in Regulations section 1.6011-4(b)(4), and the remaining five abandonment losses are not reportable transactions.
+Partnership J is a calendar year partnership that files and entirely completes Schedule M-3 for its 2019 tax year.
+J incurred seven different abandonment losses during its 2019 tax year.
+One loss of \$12 million results from a reportable transaction described in Regulations section 1.6011-4(b)(5), another loss of \$5 million results from a reportable transaction described in Regulations section 1.6011-4(b)(4), and the remaining five abandonment losses aren't reportable transactions.
 J discloses the reportable transactions giving rise to the \$12 million and \$5 million losses on separate Forms 8886 and sequentially numbers them X1 and X2, respectively.
 J must separately state and adequately disclose the \$12 million and \$5 million losses on line 10.
-The \$12 million loss and the \$5 million loss will be adequately disclosed if J attaches a supporting schedule for line 10 that lists each of the sequentially numbered forms, Form 8886-X1 and Form 8886-X2, and with respect to each reportable transaction reports the appropriate amounts required for line 10, columns (a) through (d).
-Alternatively, J's disclosures will be adequate if the description provided for each loss on the supporting schedule includes the names and reportable transaction numbers, if any, disclosed on the applicable Form 8886, identifies the type of reportable transaction for the loss, and reports the appropriate amounts required for line 10, columns (a) through (d).
+The \$12 million loss and the \$5 million loss will be adequately disclosed if J attaches a supporting statement for line 10 that lists each of the sequentially numbered forms, Form 8886-X1 and Form 8886-X2, and with respect to each reportable transaction reports the appropriate amounts required for line 10, columns (a) through (d).
+Alternatively, J's disclosures will be adequate if the description provided for each loss on the supporting statement includes the names and reportable transaction or tax shelter registration numbers, if any, disclosed on the applicable Form 8886, identifies the type of reportable transaction for the loss, and reports the appropriate amounts required for line 10, columns (a) through (d).
 J must report the losses attributable to the other five abandonment losses on line 21e, regardless of whether a difference exists for any or all of those abandonment losses.